 Using data from the Herschel Space Observatory, researchers report finding the earliest known galaxy undergoing a massive burst of star formation, existing at least as early as 880 million years after the Big Bang and making new stars at a rate 2000 times faster than Milky Way galaxy.

-Writing in a recent issue of Nature, CfA astronomers Mark Gurwell and Glen Petitpas and a large team of colleagues report finding a galaxy undergoing a massive burst of star formation only about 880 million years after the big bang.
-The object appears to be making new stars at a rate 2000 times faster than does our Milky Way galaxy – or nearly 3000 stars per year.
-Moreover the temperature of its dust is about three times warmer than Milky Way gas, an additional measure of the dramatic activity underway.
+Writing in a recent issue of the journal Nature, CfA astronomers Mark Gurwell and Glen Petitpas and a large team of colleagues report finding a galaxy undergoing a massive burst of star formation only about 880 million years after the Big Bang.
+The object appears to be making new stars at a rate 2000 times faster than our Milky Way galaxy – or nearly 3000 stars per year.
+Moreover, the temperature of its dust is about three times warmer than Milky Way gas, an additional measure of the dramatic activity underway.
 In fact, this galaxy seems to be comparable in its activity to most dramatic cases known anywhere, at any cosmic epoch.
 The scientists spotted it in infrared images from the Herschel Space Observatory, and they determined its distance and epoch by precisely measuring the redshifts of the emission in over a dozen atomic and molecular lines.

 Further analysis by the team finds that the galaxy contains over one hundred million solar masses of warm material, and confirms that the gas is indeed heated by star formation rather than by activity from a massive black hole at its nucleus.
 The astronomers note that although these stupendous star factories are not all that common in very early times (large numbers of them are not seen in the Herschel images), this one proves for the first time that environments suitable for producing massive starbursts do exist much earlier than had been expected.